pryv/example-apps-web/hf-data/README.md

 ## Pryv collect and view HF data

 Web app for high-frequency data collection, visualization & sharing with third parties.
 The goal of this sample app is to help you get familiar with [high-frequency data](https://api.pryv.com/reference/#hf-series) and how to use it within your apps to collect, display and share HF data.

+You can watch the full flow on [in our video](https://youtu.be/l6uOXr1_ivA).

 ## Story